 Compliance can sometimes present a challenge to banks due to the extra staff hours and expertise generally needed to fulfil requirements.
 By embedding compliance into workflows throughout the organization, banks can be more proactive and ensure the most effective use of time and resources.

 The competitive landscape is becoming increasingly crowded.
-While other financial institutions are still most often a bank’s biggest competitor, alternative lenders have gained market share; in fact, they funded $6.6 billion in loans in 2015 in the U.S. alone, up 128 percent from the previous year, according to a report published by BI Intelligence.
+While other financial institutions are still most often a bank’s biggest competitor, alternative lenders have gained market share; in fact, they funded $6.6 billion in loans in 2015 in the U.S. alone, up 128 percent from the previous year, according to a report published by BI.
 We know that when clients apply for credit, they want two things.
 They want a fast decision, and they want money in their hands as quickly as possible.
-So while the alternative lenders’ cost of funding is high, they’re able to render instant decisions and expedite access to funding, all in a convenient, digitally-optimized experience— catering to what commercial clients care about the most.
+So while the alternative lenders’ cost of funding is high, they’re able to render instant decisions and expedite access to funding, all in a convenient, digitally-optimized experience—catering to what commercial clients care about the most.

 Challenges Translate to Customer Frustrations